qyu4x/bingleshop-backend/readme.md

 ## 📚 Documentation and Support

-For more details and documentation, please visit our [Wiki](https://github.com/qyu4x/24001132-11-ak-uwupedia-gold/tree/main/docs/spec) or join our [Discord](https://discord.gg/qirayuki).
+For more details and documentation, please visit our [Wiki](https://github.com/qyu4x/kelompok1-bej-final-project/tree/main/docs/spec) or join our [Discord](https://discord.gg/qirayuki).

 ## 🎉 You're All Set!

-You now have everything you need to start using the **UWUpedia Gold** project.
+You now have everything you need to start using the **BingleShop** project.
 If you encounter any issues or have any questions, feel free to reach out or check the documentation.

 Happy coding! 🚀